markjprice/cs9dotnet5/errata.md

 ### Limiting the length of text values

+The `dotnet-ef` tool generates entity classes from a database using the database provider that you specify.
+The SQL Server database provider respects the length limitations like `nvarchar(30)` and decorates the mapped property with `[StringLength(30)]` but the Sqlite database provider does not.
+Instead, it stores the information about the length limitations in a `[Column(TypeName = "nvarchar(30)")]` attribute.
+If you later want ASP.NET Core or mobile or desktop apps to validate the entity models, it can only do so if properties are decorated with validation attributes like `[StringLength]` and `[RegularExpression]`.

 Instead of manually adding `[StringLength]` attributes to match the maximum number of characters that should be stored in text columns, you can use your code editor's find and replace feature with a regular expression that finds all instances of the `[Column]` attribute with either `nchar` or `nvarchar` and then extracts the length value as a reference, as shown in the following search expression:
 ```
 \[Column\(TypeName = "(nchar|nvarchar) \((.*)\)"\)\]